 To reduce the scale and impact of dementia, Karin believes we need to create more opportunities for Arts in Health practice to work alongside the clinical world.

 Karin is creating opportunities for people living with dementia and their families to engage with creative projects that build community, reduce fear and isolation, and improve health and wellbeing.
 She also designs and delivers experiential training in dementia care, compassionate communication, Life Story work and creative Zoom practice.

 In Wales there is a growing interest in Arts in Health as a powerful non-pharmalogical intervention to support the health and wellbeing of people living with dementia and their families.

-Bio: Diamond trained at the Royal Welsh College of Music and Drama, and returned years later to lay the foundations of their outreach drama department.
-Her love of the arts has seen her work in theatre, film and television for over 20 years, gaining a wealth of experience in performing, writing, producing and directing original work.
-As Artistic Director of Re-Live, Diamond has produced and directed 12 Life Story Theatre shows with people living with dementia, veterans with PTSD, older people and people at the end of life.
-She is a Winston Churchill Fellow (2010), researching ‘Creativity in Dementia Care’ alongside Dr Yukimi Uchide in Ofunato, Japan.
-In 2016, Karin wrote ‘Belonging,’ a bilingual play that explores the world of dementia, inspired by the stories from Re-Live's Memoria project.
+Karin trained at the Royal Welsh College of Music and Drama, and returned years later to lay the foundations of their outreach drama department.
+Her love of the arts has seen her work in theatre, film, and television for over 20 years, gaining a wealth of experience in performing, writing, producing, and directing original work.
+As Artistic Director of Re-Live, Karin has produced and directed 12 Life Story Theatre shows with people living with dementia, veterans with PTSD, older people, and people at the end of life.
+She is a Winston Churchill Fellow (2010), researching ‘Creativity in Dementia Care’ alongside Dr. Yukimi Uchide in Ofunato, Japan.
+In 2016, Karin wrote ‘Belonging,’ a play that explores the world of dementia, inspired by the stories from Re-Live's Memoria project.
 Belonging toured to theatres across Wales and connected health and social care professionals and theatre audiences with the experiences of people living with dementia.
 The play received an outstanding response from audiences and theatre critics, winning two Theatre in Wales Awards (2017).